 Your doctor will take your medical history and ask for a description of your symptoms.
-A diagnosis of RLS/WED is based on the following criteria, established by the International Restless Legs Syndrome Study Group:
+A diagnosis of RLS/WED is based on the following criteria, established by the International Restless Legs Syndrome Study Group and International Classification of Sleep Disorders:

 - You have a strong, often irresistible urge to move your legs, usually accompanied by uncomfortable sensations typically described as crawling, creeping, cramping, tingling or pulling.